dtuit/twitter_scraper/README.md

 #Twitter_Scraper

+*NOTE: currently under development*

 Scrapes tweets from twitter.com and inserts into a SQL server database.
-Uses the [Celery](http://www.celeryproject.org/) asynchronous task queue/job queue as a framework.
+Uses [Celery](http://www.celeryproject.org/) the asynchronous task queue as a framework.
 Tested on Ubuntu 14.04 with pyhton 3.4

 ###Install requirements